 We will cover the basics of analysis and design in feedback control systems.
-After a couple of review lectures, I will focus on modeling of dynamical systems, ranging from electrical, mechanical, and chemical systems; LTI systems, in general.
-We will then move to stability analysis using root-locus, frequency-response, and state-space methods.
-The course will emphasize on state-space theory and Lyapunov analysis.
+After covering some review material on matrix theory, I will focus on modeling of dynamical systems, ranging from electrical, mechanical, and chemical systems; LTI systems, in general.
+We will then move to stability analysis using the state-space methods, root-locus, and frequency-response.
+The course will emphasize on state-space theory.

 If time permits, I would like to introduce some advanced concepts, namely, structured control, genericity properties, and LMI (Linear Matrix Inequalities) formulations.

 I would assume a sound understanding of 'Linear Algebra' and 'Signal and Systems'.
 If concepts like vector spaces, LTI systems, convolution, Laplace, Fourier, and z